bkiers/Curta/README.md

 ## Changing expressions

-Some expressions can be changed (or removed) from the parser programatically.
-Lets's say you don't want to have support for the *bitwise-not* operator.
+Some expressions can be changed (or removed) from the parser programmatically.
+Let's say you don't want to have support for the *bitwise-not* operator.
 You can then simply set the operator of an expression to `null`.